(Procedure for Best: Quality, Speed, & Profits)

 Non-Stop + Consistent Cut

-Correction liquid abrasives are clustered into ‘balls’ known as agglomerates.
+Correction liquid abrasives are clustered into ‘balls’ called agglomerates.
 These clusters help to give each correction liquid its level of cut.
-Because these agglomerates form a single structure they have long been referred to as ‘abrasives’ in the detailing industry.
+Since these agglomerates form a single structure they have long been referred to as ‘abrasives’ in the detailing industry.

 ‘Non Diminishing’ Abrasives (NDA’s) agglomerate clusters do not break down (diminish) over time.
 As a result, they always provide a constant and consistent cut during a polishing cycle.